hisubram/mobilefoundation/integrate_secure_gateway.md

 ![Destination Tab](images/AcmeCloudPopulate.gif)

-### Configuring Secure Gateway service with Mobile Foundation and MobileFirst Adapter
+### Configuring Secure Gateway service with Mobile Foundation and Mobile Foundation Adapter
 {: #configuration_sg_mfp}

-In this tutorial, we will use Mobile Foundation service instance on IBM Cloud to configure the MobileFirst server.
-The Mobile Foundation service on IBM cloud helps to provision the MobileFirst server on Liberty runtime as a Cloud foundry application.
-The Mobile Foundation service allows you to take any MobileFirst project developed on a local environment and run it on IBM Cloud.
+In this tutorial, we will use Mobile Foundation service instance on IBM Cloud to configure the Mobile Foundation server.
+The Mobile Foundation service on IBM cloud helps to provision the Mobile Foundation server on Liberty runtime as a Cloud foundry application.
+The Mobile Foundation service allows you to take any Mobile Foundation project developed on a local environment and run it on IBM Cloud.

 ### Mobile Foundation server setup on IBM cloud
 {: #mf_server_setup}